akshay2302/ML_Project8/README.md

-# ML_Project8
-Detailed information about Pima Indian Diabetes
+EDA and Prediction on Pima Indian Diabetes